605-1 B. STUDENTS

 Example #2:

-A household consisting of two adults applies for food stamps on December 20.
+A household consisting of two adults applies for SNAP on December 20.
 One member has been attending the local college in town but is currently on winter break until January 20th.
-This member is a student, and would not be eligible to receive food stamps unless he met one of the exemptions listed at MS 605-1B(2).
+This member is a student, and would not be eligible to receive SNAP unless he met one of the exemptions listed at MS 605-1B(2).

-Students, as defined above, are ineligible to participate in the Food Stamp Program unless at least one of the following criteria is met:
+Students, as defined above, are ineligible to participate in SNAP unless at least one of the following criteria is met:

-Participate in a state or federally financed work-study program.
-To qualify under this exemption, the student must be approved for work study at the time of application for food stamps, the work study must be approved for the school term, and the student must anticipate actually working during that time.
-The exemption begins the month in which the school term begins or the month work study is approved, whichever is later.
-Once begun, the exemption continues until the end of the month in which the school term ends, or it becomes known that the student has refused an assignment.
-The exemption does not continue between terms when there is a break of a full month or longer unless the student is participating in work study during the break.
+1. Be participating in a State or federally financed work study program during the regular school year.
+To qualify under this provision, the student must be approved for work study at the time of application for SNAPSupplemental Nutrition Assistance Program, the work study must be approved for the school term, and the student must anticipate actually working during that time.
+The exemption shall begin with the month in which the school term begins or the month work study is approved, whichever is later.
+Once begun, the exemption shall continue until the end of the month in which the school term ends, or it becomes known that the student has refused an assignment.
+The exemption shall not continue between terms when there is a break of a full month or longer unless the student is participating in work study during the break;

-Be a single parent responsible for the care of a dependent household member under age 12.
-This also applies in those situations where only one natural, adoptive, or stepparent (regardless of marital status) is in the same food stamp household as the child.
-If no natural, adoptive, or stepparent is in the household, another full-time student in the same food stamp household as the child may qualify for the exemption if he or she has parental control over the child and is not living with his or her spouse.
+1. Be a single parent enrolled in an institution of higher education on a full-time bases (as determined by the institution) and be responsible for the care of a dependent child under age 12.
+This provision applies in those situations where only one natural, adoptive or stepparent (regardless of marital status) is in the same SNAPSupplemental Nutrition Assistance Program household as the child.
+If no natural, adoptive or stepparent is in the same SNAPSupplemental Nutrition Assistance Program household as the child, another full-time student in the same SNAPSupplemental Nutrition Assistance Program household as the child may qualify for eligible student status under this provision if he or she has parental control over the child and is not living with his or her spouse;

-Be assigned to or placed in an institution of higher education through a program under the Workforce Investment Act ( WIA ).
+1. Be assigned to or placed in an institution of higher education through or in compliance with the requirements of one of the programs identified below:

-An ineligible student living with a food stamp household is considered a non-household member even if related.
+An ineligible student living with a SNAPSupplemental Nutrition Assistance Program household is considered a non-household member even if related.
 The income and resources of a non-household member are not considered in determining the eligibility or benefit level of the household.
 See MS 605-2C for policy on how to consider income and resources of a non-household member.

 3. Budgeting Countable Educational Income